 How to disarm.

 Look for facts.
-If they are bare face lying with evidence in front of them, remember they can not accept responsibility, they can not be held accountable, give yourself the answers.
+If they are bare-faced lying with evidence in front of you, remember they can not accept responsibility, they can not be held accountable, so give yourself the answers.

 How they will tell the story to others.